Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 ### Java or Kotlin?

-The base `camerakit-partner` module is designed to be fully Java compatible therefore it does not require Kotlin standard library nor its toolchain to be available in pure Java projects.
+The `camerakit-api` and the base `camerakit-partner` modules are designed to be fully Java compatible therefore it does not require Kotlin standard library nor its toolchain to be available in pure Java projects.
 On the other hand, Kotlin projects are advised to use the `camerakit-kotlin` for official extensions.

 Here is an example of applying a lens with CameraKit in Java: